CarlosUPC/Installer-Research/docs/index.md

 Best practices recommend that installation packages be created by experienced packaging engineers, using **tools** specifically developed for that purpose.

-Industry leaders for MSI creation are generally **Advanced Installer**, **Installshield** and the open source solution **WiX**  - which you seem somewhat familiar with.
+Industry leaders for MSI creation are generally **Advanced Installer**, **Installshield** and the open source solution **WiX**.

 ## MSI packaging tool selected: WIX Toolset

 WiX
-* The big plus is the text source files.
+* The big plus is the **text source files**.
 There is no need to store the source as a binary where it is almost impossible to track changes and do proper version control.

     * Proper text sources make all the difference for development teams in terms of branching, versioning and merging.
-It is a quantum leap (in my opinion particularly for in-house development in large corporations - where process is complex, turnaround is quick and there are many developers).
     * The need for and use of text source files was central to the creation of the WiX toolkit.
     * Some deployment tools that store the installer as binaries could end up in situations where the binary source would exhibit mysterious problems that could never be tracked down properly.

-* Rock solid, very few significant bugs.
+* Rock **solid**, very **few significant bugs**.
-    * For those who have struggled with long-standing, intermittent, unexplainable bugs in other tools, this is a godsend. {War stories removed}.
+    * For those who have struggled with long-standing, intermittent, unexplainable bugs in other tools, this is a godsend.
     * And even better: problems actually seem to get fixed in WiX, sometimes with community help - as is appropriate for an open source toolkit.
 Most of the time it seems the core team takes care of it though.

 * Very feature rich, but somewhat hard to use at times.